12 What Makes Good Requirements?

 Don’t worry if you don’t have perfect definitions when you first begin the process of developing requirements; you can always work with the client or users to clarify these definitions.

-It’s important to go through this process, however, because it helps us better understand the system we need to build.
-It also allows us to better relate with our client and to the users of the system because we use their language.
-Further, by using their language, we build rapport and trust, and we allow the client and users to see themselves in the system we are developing; to feel as if they are part of the design process.
+Further, don’t worry if you haven’t included all of the non-standard or user/client-specific terms.
+As you build your requirements, you can grow this preliminary list of definitions.
+This process is important because it helps us better understand the system.
+It also allows us to better relate with our clients and users because we use their language.
+Further, by using their language, we build rapport and trust, allowing the client and users to see themselves in the system we are developing; and to feel they are part of the design process.

 Putting Requirements To Use